 Pack this stack of naan in a freezer safe bag and store it in the freezer for future consumption.
 These frozen garlic naan can be used upto 2-3 months.

 How to make Garlic Naan Step by Step

 Mix maida, baking soda, baking powder, salt, sugar and yogurt in a bowl.

 Add milk and knead a soft dough.

+Oil a bowl and transfer the dough in the oiled bowl.
 Cover the bowl and keep in a warm place for 1 hour.

+Make small balls of the dough.
 Sprinkle a tsp of chopped garlic on the platform.

 Dust and roll the dough ball over the garlic to make thin naan.

 Apply water on the top surface of the naan.

 Keep the naan on the griddle with garlic side up.
 The naan will stick to the griddle because of water applied.